Types of support needed

 - integrated with other solutions

 - Test if the solution works as intended – Taking time to do some robust but small-scale testing before a solution is rolled out to everybody can help pick up any issues or misunderstandings.

 - Refine and document – There are inevitably teething issues that occur when rolling out technical solutions that may not have been possible to foresee.
 Such issues should be resolved within an agreed timeframe.
 Key information about the solution should be documented and made available to the school.

 Proactive maintenance of existing ICT

-Technical solutions require proactive maintenance to ensure they run smoothly, for example by keeping systems updated, by checking logs, or by testing that systems work as required.
+Technical solutions require proactive maintenance to ensure they run smoothly, for example, by keeping systems updated, checking logs, or testing that systems work as required.